 Yet, I generally find that these products get little long-term traction through such a pitch, because their targeted customers have so much evidence to the contrary.

 After all, their targeted customers are still in business.
 Why fix something that isn’t broken?
+That is what the PMHQ community is all about.

 Process and Change Management